List of Supergirl characters: J'onn J'onzz / Martian Manhunter

-J'onn J'onzz (portrayed by David Harewood; seasons 1-6) is the head of the DEO who takes Hank Henshaw's likeness after Henshaw is killed in Peru while hunting J'onn.
+J'onn J'onzz (David Harewood; seasons 1–6) is the head of the DEO who takes Hank Henshaw's likeness after Henshaw is killed in Peru while hunting J'onn.
 J'onn takes Henshaw's likeness to reform the DEO from within as well as a promise to Jeremiah Danvers to watch over Alex and Kara, who each subsequently trust him as a mentor after learning of his true identity.
 Prior to his escape from the holocaust on Mars, J'onn was a law enforcement officer to his people.
 In addition to his powers, J'onn learned various skills and knowledge after living on Earth over decades including martial arts, strategy, investigation tactics, in addition telepathically learned some of Henshaw's memories and knowledge, making him a formidable opponent when in human form without the need of his extraterrestrial abilities and more than capable to run the DEO in Henshaw's place.
 He takes Alex in as his protégée and forges her as a strong DEO agent, eventually she becomes his right-hand operative.
 In the episode "Falling", J'onn reveals to the whole world his true identity to stop Kara, who is affected by Red Kryptonite, from killing Alex.
 He is then arrested by the DEO agents who are at the scene, only to escape with Alex upon learning that Jeremiah has survived the attack and that he is being held at Project Cadmus, a facility that experiments with aliens and where he was going to be taken.